sean-lee-software-embedded/Behavioral-Question-and-Answers/problem-solving.md

 # Problem Solving – Cutting Release-Blocking Defects at Barco

 ## Situation
-In 2022, my ClickShare scrum team at Barco faced a surge in release-blocking bugs coming from both in-house development and an ODM partner.
-Each release was slipping by one to two sprints, we were burning engineer time in late-cycle triage, and leadership was considering feature freezes to protect schedules.
+In 2022, our ClickShare ODM partner was shipping firmware drops with a spike in release-blocking defects.
+Their builds routinely failed our acceptance tests, leadership was questioning the supplier relationship, and we had to reject multiple releases to protect production devices.

 ## Task
-As the embedded software team lead, I needed to restore delivery predictability without halting roadmap commitments.
-That meant identifying the systemic causes behind the defects, aligning internal and external teams on a fix plan, and delivering measurable quality improvements before the next quarterly release gate.
+As the embedded software lead for Barco, I needed to get the external ODM back to SLA compliance.
+That meant aligning their engineering leadership on root causes, setting clear expectations for defect turnaround, and restoring confidence in their release readiness.

 ## Action
-- Set up a joint Barco/ODM defect review cadence, introduced 5-Why root-cause templates, and required every bug to land with an owner, containment plan, and time-bound corrective action.
-- Rebuilt our quality dashboards in Jenkins/Grafana so we could trace defects back to the originating component and sprint, giving product and QA real-time visibility during portfolio reviews.
-- Paired engineers across sites on the thorniest driver and middleware issues, ran focused debug sessions with Qualcomm, and captured the learnings into playbooks that fed onboarding and code reviews.
-- Formalized entry/exit criteria for each sprint, including automated smoke-test gates and a “no new critical bug” rule before backlog grooming closed.
+- Introduced a 5-Why root-cause template that the ODM had to complete for every SLA breach, and ran the first few sessions myself to set the bar for rigor.
+- Tightened the SLA language to include turnaround time on fixes, mandatory regression evidence, and escalation paths when the same root cause resurfaced.
+- Rejected non-compliant releases, walked their QA and release managers through our expectations, and built a diagnostic checklist they could follow before shipping the next build.

 ## Result
-Within one quarter we cut release-blocking defects by roughly 71%, recovered two lost sprints, and avoided the feature freeze.
-The stronger quality discipline improved trust with leadership, which allowed us to keep roadmap scope intact while still shipping a factory-qualified release.
+After coaching the ODM through the new review process and turning away unqualified drops, they cut release-blocking defects by roughly 71%.
+Their release quality stabilized, we stopped burning time on emergency triage, and the supplier relationship moved back into good standing.

 **Interview Takeaway:** I combine structured root-cause analysis with cross-team alignment so the fixes stick, the data stays visible, and the team keeps shipping at pace.